-- 1. The medical / therapy supervision and care at competitions is a fundamental aspect of hosting any competition. - 2.
-At events under the IJF jurisdiction, only Medical Doctors accredited by the IJF will have access to the competition area.
+- 1. The medical / therapy supervision and care at competitions is a fundamental aspect of hosting any competition.
+The organizing committee must ensure that medical staff will be on site to provide appropriate medical care as needed. - 2.
+At events under the IJF jurisdiction, only Medical Doctors or medical personnel accredited by the IJF will have access to the competition area.
 At these events, the medical personnel accredited by the team will have a priority over the domestic medical staff for the care of athletes of their team.